turingschool/frontend-mod-1-prework/section1/reflection.md

     - translate reading to actionable project ideas by including an "ideas" section in my notes for every book
 - Use Turing as an opportunity to become more consistent in my healthy choices (if I'm not careful, it could easily be a time when I let them slip)

-    - pencil >= 1 hour of exercise into my daily schedule, including quick movement breaks
+    - pencil at least one hour of exercise into my daily schedule, including quick movement breaks

-    - do >= 1 outdoor, recreational activity every weekends
+    - do at least one outdoor, recreational activity every weekend

     - make and shop for a (rough) meal plan every week so that I ensure I'm eating well
-- Answer >= 1 of my peers' questions on slack every week (teaching to learn), and ask >= 1 question of my peers every week (they need teaching opportunities too)
+- Answer at least one of my peers' questions on slack every week (teaching to learn), and ask at least one question *of* my peers every week (they need teaching opportunities too)
 - Measure my practice when it comes to small skills and memorization

     - create tracking pages for keyboard shortcut practice, typing practice, and vocabulary review